ceefar/ceefar/README.md

 ---

 ### :sunglasses: A bit about me
-Find out a bit more about me, and get a sneak peek at my creative side over on my online portfolio one pager website at https://thehardgainerbible.com/cv/
+Find out a bit more about me, and get a sneak peek at my creative side over on my online portfolio one pager over at https://thehardgainerbible.com/cv/

 <img src="https://github.com/ceefar/PyGame/blob/master/RepoImages/portfolio_hero.png" width="800">

 ---